TheThomasHoy/Osmo/README.md

 Follow these steps to build and run the Docker image for the Osmo project:

-1. **Install Docker**: If you haven't already, install Docker on your machine.
+1. **Install Docker**: If you haven't already, install Docker on your raspberry pi.
 You can find the installation instructions for your specific operating system on the [official Docker documentation](https://docs.docker.com/get-docker/).

-2. **Clone the repository**: Clone the Osmo project repository to your local machine and navigate to the project folder:
+2. **Clone the repository**: Clone the Osmo project repository to your raspberry pi through cloudflare ssh and navigate to the project folder:

 ```bash